rezamt/corda-network-builder/README.md

-# Corda Network Builder version 4.1
+# Corda Network Builder 5.x - Corda 4.1

 I have compiled the network builder from corda/tools/network-builder